How to Lay Tile Flooring Without Cracking It

 Assessing the Subfloor: Begin by assessing the condition of your subfloor.
 It should be clean, dry, and structurally sound.
 Any old flooring materials, debris, or dust must be removed.
 If the subfloor is concrete, inspect it for cracks and level inconsistencies.
 For wooden subfloors, ensure they are securely fastened and stable.

 Levelling the Surface: An uneven surface is a major cause of tile cracking.
 Use a level to check for dips and peaks on the floor.
-Minor imperfections can be smoothed out with a floor leveling compound.
+Minor imperfections can be smoothed out with a floor levelling compound.
 For larger discrepancies, consider adding an underlayment to create a uniform surface.

 Moisture Barrier: Particularly in areas prone to moisture, such as bathrooms and kitchens, installing a moisture barrier is essential.
 This can be a simple plastic sheet or a more advanced membrane system.
 The moisture barrier prevents water from seeping into the subfloor, which could weaken it and lead to tile cracking.